Home

 BrainsGate's platform technology involves electrical stimulation of the Spheno-Palatine Ganglion (SPG), a nervous center known to increase cerebral blood flow.

-BrainsGate is exploring several applications for its technology, and is currently focusing on two directions: treatment of acute ischemic stroke, and chronic SPG stimulation to treat vascular dementia patients.
+BrainsGate is exploring several applications for its technology, and is currently focusing on treatment of acute ischemic stroke.

-BrainsGate's investors include Johnson & Johnson, Boston Scientific, Elron Electronics Industries, Pitango Venture Capital, Alice Ventures, Agate Medical Investments, and Infinity Ventures.
+BrainsGate's investors include Johnson & Johnson, Boston Scientific, Elron Electronics Industries, Pitango Venture Capital, Alice Ventures, Agate Medical Investments, Infinity Ventures and Cipio Partners.
 BrainsGate is headquartered in Caesarea, Israel.